StackmateNetwork/stackmate.in/content/learn/_index.md

 ### A global decentralized payment network

-> A purely peer-to-peer version of electronic cash would allow online payments to be sent directly from one party to another without going through a financial institution. - Satoshi (2009)
+> A purely peer-to-peer version of electronic cash would allow online payments to be sent directly from one party to another without going through a financial institution. - Nakamoto (2008)

 Bitcoin is a network of individuals (peers) maintaining a financial ledger, by a certain set of rules (consensus); thereby enforcing a protocol around it.
 We all collectively agree on which software to run - [Bitcoin](https://github.com/bitcoin/bitcoin) and which platforms to conduct technical & social discussions on - currently [Github](https://github.com/bitcoin/bitcoin) & [Twitter](https://twitter.com).